substack/materialized-group-auth/readme.md

 * group - group string name
 * id - user id string to add
 * by - user added by this user id string
-* role - when specified, add the user as this role
+* flags - an array of string roles to set for the user

 ### remove